SDIAlliance/carbon-footprint-ssa/README.md

 Combining these three time series with a [solver that attributes the different resource types to the power consumption](https://github.com/SDIAlliance/carbon-footprint-ssa/blob/main/resource_allocation_resolver.md) (e.g. 60% to CPU, 20% to memory, 10% to storage, 10% to the network) then leads us to be able to determine how much power a pod or virtual machine was consuming, based on it’s resource use, while it was running.
 Even better: It allows us to measure the opposite as well - how much power was wasted on idling/non-use of available resources.

+An implementation of the EDA is currently [developed by Helio](https://github.com/helio/k8s-eda-implementation).

 * [The solver is described further in this document](https://github.com/SDIAlliance/carbon-footprint-ssa/blob/main/resource_allocation_resolver.md)
 * [Our approach & fallback to power consumption measurement is here](https://github.com/SDIAlliance/carbon-footprint-ssa/blob/main/power_consumption_resolver.md)

-The API specification in this repository defines the APIs necessary within the EFD Agent:
+The API specification in this repository defines the APIs necessary within the EDA Agent:

-* Kubernetes Pod Registry API - to record start/stop and run times of each pod
-* Kubernetes Pod Resource API - to record the resource allocation/usage of each pod
-* Server Power Consumption API - to record the power consumption of the server
+* [Environmental Footprint Query API](https://sdia.stoplight.io/docs/carbon-footprint-ssa-rest-api/b3A6MzgzMzM5OTQ-get) - to query the environmental footprint of a VM or a Pod

-\# TODO: Add the actual links to the API specs.

-### Where does the EFD-Agent run?
+### Where does the EDA run?

-Of course, given the virtualized nature of today’s IT infrastructure, the EFD Agent itself can be running within the IT infrastructure that is being monitored itself.
+Of course, given the virtualized nature of today’s IT infrastructure, the EDA itself can be running within the IT infrastructure that is being monitored itself.
 Meaning it can be deployed within the same Kubernetes cluster that it observes.

-This also means that the EFD-Agent is being observed itself - by itself and can determine its power consumption - which should be considered overhead and to work towards minimizing this overhead.
+This also means that the EDA is being observed itself - by itself and can determine its power consumption - which should be considered overhead and to work towards minimizing this overhead.

-The role of the EFD-Agent can also be assumed by existing systems, such as the virtualization layer (e.g. OpenStack or VMWare) or it can be assumed by the physical infrastructure (e.g. the Data Center Infrastructure Management System - DCIM).
+The role of the EDA can also be assumed by existing systems, such as the virtualization layer (e.g. OpenStack or VMWare) or it can be assumed by the physical infrastructure (e.g. the Data Center Infrastructure Management System - DCIM).
 As long as the physical server, the pods or virtual machines are able to reach the agent, it’s actual location is not important.

 <a name="scope"></a>